Joshua-Koshy/Custom-CPU-Simulator/README.md

 Supporting scripts, configuration, and baseline utilities used throughout the simulation suite.

 ### **1 — Assembler Engine**
-A full LC-3b assembler that converts symbolic assembly into machine-level object code:
+A fully coded Assembler in C that converts symbolic assembly into machine-level object code:
 - Two-pass label resolution
 - Instruction + pseudo-op encoding
 - Error detection and range checking